Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local alternative hypotheses: Asymptotic distribution of the multivariate U -statistic

 \begin{thm} Suppose that Assumptions~\ref{ass:1}--\ref{ass:4} hold.
 Then, under $\mathcal{H}_0$ and as $n \to \infty$,

 If in addition the matrix function $\Sigma_{\bb{\theta},\mathcal{U}}$ is almost-everywhere continuous in $\bb{\theta}$, then one has, as $n \to \infty$,

 \end{thm}

-\begin{rem} \upshape The known parameters $\bb{\theta}_{0,\mathcal{K}}$ have no impact on the asymptotics in Theorem~\ref{thm:1} and hence could be considered implicit in the model.
+\begin{rem} \upshape The fact that the parameters $\bb{\theta}_{0,\mathcal{K}}$ are known has no impact on the asymptotics in Theorem~\ref{thm:1}.
+Hence these parameters could be considered implicit in the model.
 Nevertheless, they appear explicitly above because they have an impact in Theorem~\ref{thm:2}. \end{rem}

 \begin{rem} \upshape When all the components of $\bb{\theta}_0$ are known, i.e., $\mathcal{U} = \emptyset$, one has $\Sigma_{\bb{\theta},\mathcal{U}} = \nu^2 H_{\bb{\theta}}$. \end{rem}